mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

          = P(x₁)·P(e₁|x₁)
 ```

+That says for each value X, they get weighted by the probability of the evidence given that underlying state.

-What would be the reulst of this calculation ?
+What would be the result of this calculation ?

 x₁ | ∝ P(x₁,e₁)A | P(x₁)
 --- | ---  | ---